ryan4yin/k8s-gitops/README.md

 1. **Do not use `kubectl apply` to apply changes to the cluster.** FluxCD will take care of the changes, and it will revert the changes if you apply them manually.
-1. **Do not allow push to the `main` branch directly(except flux itself, or more accurately,, flux's deploy key).** All changes should be made via PRs, and the PRs should be reviewed by at least one person.
+1. **Do not allow push to the `main` branch directly(except flux itself, or more accurately, flux's deploy key).** All changes should be made via PRs, and the PRs should be reviewed by at least one person.
    - NOTE: if you're using gitlab, the creator of the deploy key will gains the same access as the deploy key!
 So, **please create the deploy key with a separate